olcaar/Block-Breaker/README.md

 #  Block Breaker
 Block Breaker is a classic Brick Breaking game in which the player must smash a wall of bricks by deflecting a bouncing ball with a paddle.
 The paddle may move horizontally and is controlled with the mouse.
-The player gets 5 lives to start with; a life is lost if the ball hits the bottom of the screen.
+The player gets 5 lives to start with, a life is lost if the ball hits the bottom of the screen.
 When all the bricks have been destroyed, the player advances to a new, harder level.
 There are 5 levels.
 If all lives are lost, the game is over.
 The game was made with Unity Game Engine and all scripts written in C#.

 # Files